 The Dark Truth Behind Why China is So Successful at the Olympics

 To say that China has been doing great in the past several Olympic games would be an understatement.
-The fact that it has consistently placed among the top 1-3 in every Olympic summer games since the 2000 Sydney Olympics is a very impressive feat.

 But while the country has proven its undeniable ability to produce world-class champions by bringing home massive hauls of medals at every international sporting event, its sports program has been questioned due to its allegedly brutal nature.